sarahjeeeze/NueroinR/README.md

 # NueroinR

-Using R for looking at and maninpulating nifti files
+Using R for looking at and manipulating nifti files